mikaheino/not-hot-dog-snowflake/README.md

-Certainly!
-Below is the raw content for the `README.md` file for the [Not Hot Dog Snowflake](https://github.com/mikaheino/not-hot-dog-snowflake/tree/main) project:

----

 # Not Hot Dog Snowflake 🍽️
-A modern reimagining of the iconic "Not Hotdog" app from HBO's *Silicon Valley*, rebuilt entirely within the Snowflake ecosystem.
+A modern reimagining of the iconic "Not Hotdog" app from HBO's *Silicon Valley*, rebuilt entirely within the Snowflake ecosystem.
 This application leverages Snowflake's **Cortex Complete Multimodal** capabilities and **Streamlit in Snowflake (SiS)** to classify images as "hot dog" or "not hot dog" directly within your data warehouse—no external services required

 ---